 Since it's spontaneous, there won't be an expectation for the finery that often comes with weddings (unless that's totally your style).
 For a surprise wedding the focal point won't be the cake reveal or the floral arrangements, it's going to be the shocking fact that you're getting married right then and there.

 Surprising guests on the fly with a wedding instead of planning it out means you'll save some money by not having to send out save-the-dates or wedding-specific invites.
 In fact, depending on what event you're making your guests think it is instead, you might not need to send printed invitations at all (although we always love a good paper invite).
 Also, since it's more spontaneous, you probably won't have to do an entire sit-down dinner or five-hour reception—although you absolutely can.

 You might not get gifts.

-A registry and wedding website would pretty much give everything away, and the chances are low that if guests don't know they're going to a wedding that they'll have a gift on hand.
-You might get a few gifts from guests after the fact, but since there's no etiquette rules around this you shouldn't expect them.
-This might actually be a pro if you already have everything you need and weren't planning on asking for gifts anyway because it gets you out of the awkward invitation wording.
+This might actually be a pro if you already have everything you need and weren't planning on asking for gifts anyway.
+But if you've always imagined having your newlywed home stocked with new décor and appliances, you might want to think twice.
+Sharing a registry and wedding website would pretty much give everything away, and if your guests don't know they're going to a wedding they probably won't have a gift on hand.
+You might get a few gifts from guests after the fact, but since there's no etiquette rule around this you shouldn't expect them.

-Your parents and grandparents might not get it.
+Some of your friends and relatives might not get it.

-A lot of friends and family will make a sacrifices to attend someone they love's wedding that they wouldn't for any other life event.
-So even if you're planning a surprise wedding under the pretext of another big party they might not choose to come even though they wouldn't think of not being there on your wedding day.
-The way to get around this is to let your VIPs know what's going on, but then what's the point?
+This is one of the bigger cons of having a surprise wedding.
+Many friends and family would make sacrifices to attend someone they love's wedding that they wouldn't necessarily make for just any other party.
+So even if you're planning a surprise wedding under the pretext of different event they might not choose to come, even though, under typical circumstances, they wouldn't think of missing your nuptials.

 It's definitely unique (and they'll never see it coming).